andry-lebedev/neobank-primitives/AGENTS.md

 - Auth/identity beyond `resolveCustomerId()` (see "Session entry" above — `/login` is not auth).

 ## House rules
+- **Stay self-contained.** Ground every decision ONLY in this repo's files plus the linked Swipelux API reference (see "API reference").
+Do NOT pull context from outside the repo — no second brain, company wiki, sibling repos, or other workspaces — and do NOT add such references to the kit.
+If a tailoring answer needs information not in this repo, ask the client for it.
 - Do NOT modify `.env`.
 Do NOT add dependencies without need.
 Keep the demo runnable against the sandbox.
 Keep `npx vitest run` green and `npx vite build` passing.
 - Do all tailoring work on a NEW git branch, never on `main`/`master`.